Ritual purification: Japanese Buddism

-In Japanese Buddhism, a basin called a tsukubai is provided at Buddhist temples for ablutions.
-It is also used for tea ceremony.

-This type of ritual cleansing is the custom for guests attending a tea ceremony or visiting the grounds of a Buddhist temple.
-The name originates from the verb tsukubau meaning "to crouch" or "to bow down", an act of humility.
-Guests attending a tea ceremony crouch and wash their hands in a tsukubai set in the tea garden before entering the tearoom.

-Tsukubai are usually of stone, and are often provided with a small ladle, ready for use.
+In Japanese Buddhism, a basin called a tsukubai is provided at Buddhist temples for ablutions, and similar basins are also used in the context of tea ceremony.
+This form of ritual cleansing is the custom for guests attending a tearoom or the grounds of a Buddhist temple.
+The name derives from a verb meaning "to crouch" or "to bow down", and the practice is linked to humility as well as bodily preparation.
+Tsukubai are usually of stone and are often supplied with water through a bamboo pipe and used with a small ladle.
 A supply of water may be provided via a bamboo pipe called a kakei.